nikocapp56/Active-Directory-Group-Policy-and-User-Access-Management-in-Azure/README.md

 Windows Logs > Security

-Right-click on "Security" in Event Viewer and click "Find", you can search for the username.
+To search for the username, right-click on "Security" and click "Find"

 This log records security-related events, including successful and failed logon attempts, account lockouts, and changes to user accounts.
 Reviewing these logs is essential for auditing and tracking authentication activity across the domain.

 <img width="1280" height="769" alt="11" src="https://github.com/user-attachments/assets/c4abf921-05bf-4987-90f2-c99186fd44df" />